JaronBailey1/pizza_app_cs492/README.md

-# pizza_app_cs492 — Sprint 1 Front-End (Working)
+# pizza_app_cs492 — Sprint 2 Week 1

-This is a complete, working Sprint 1 front-end prototype for the Pizza Restaurant Ordering System.
+This is a complete, working front-end prototype for the Pizza Restaurant Ordering System.

 ## Features
 - Menu browse/filter/search